La Trinidad, Benguet: Government

+Local government

 La Trinidad, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Education

+The La Trinidad Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.
 La Trinidad, aside from the adjacent city of Baguio, is the center of higher education in Benguet province.

 Public schools

 As of 2014, La Trinidad has 23 public elementary schools and 7 public secondary schools.

-The main campus of the Benguet State University, the first university in the province, is located in the municipality.
+The main campus of Benguet State University, the first university in the province, is located in the municipality.

 Private schools

 There are 11 private schools according to the Department of Education - Schools Division of Benguet.